 In turn, lenders can often upload this form to the VA’s online portal and obtain a Certificate of Eligibility for qualified buyers.

 Public Health Service officers who can’t locate a copy of the Statement of Service can contact the PHS at 301-594-3064 or write to:

 Personnel Services Branch, Division of Commissioned Personnel

 U.S. Public Health Service

 Rockville, MD 29857

-Prospective buyers can also contact their VA Regional Loan Center with questions or for more information on eligibility.
+Prospective buyers can also contact their VA Regional Loan Center with questions or for more eligibility information.

-Similarly, National Oceanic and Atmospheric Administration officers can submit their own unique paperwork to try and obtain a Certificate of Eligibility from the VA.
+Similarly, National Oceanic and Atmospheric Administration officers can submit their unique paperwork to obtain a Certificate of Eligibility from the VA.
 For these would-be buyers, it’s NOAA Form 56-16, Report of Transfer or Discharge.

-Prospective borrowers who aren’t in possession of this document can contact NOAA at 301-713-3453 or write to:
+Prospective borrowers who don’t have this document can contact NOAA at 301-713-3453 or write to: